Trovemaster/TROVE/docs/source/newmolecules.rst

-If the molecule contains a non-rigid degree of freedom (for example, the umbrella motion in NH:sub:`3`) then HBJ theory is used as discussed in Chapter theory_.
+If the molecule contains a non-rigid degree of freedom (for example, the umbrella motion in NH\ :sub:`3`) then HBJ theory is used as discussed in Chapter theory_.
 In this case TROVE expands the Hamiltonian on a grid of geometries along the non-rigid degree of freedom.
 The other arguments to the subroutine then come into play. ``Npoints`` is the number of points the non-rigid degree of freedom is split into, chosen in the ``BASIS`` block of the input file. ``rho_i``